AarySheoran/Markov-Chain/README.md

 # Markov-Chain
 Using Markov Chain modeling and scraped data to understand the expected net worth of a startup founder who went to Stanford's Graduate School of Business

+The Markov Chain model looks to assign an NPV to any founder who went to Stanford’s GSB.
+The model breaks down the valuation of a founder into salary a founder earns every year the startup is active and the windfall if a startup is acquired.
+The model uses base data scraped from LinkedIn for the Stanford Classes of 2004 and 2005.
+From about 76% of the scraped class, we observed that 125 graduates had founded their own startups.
+Out of these, ~10% were acquired and ~46% had failed (as far as LinkedIn and Crunchbase data indicated).
+Slightly more than 25% of founders had gone and founded a second or third startup.
+From the data, it was clear that acquisitions were rare events that could happen at any point in a startup’s life but failure was more common in specific years (years after major funding rounds were common points of failure).
+This enables us to measure the probability of a startup making it to the next year.
+This data is available in “GSB Class of 2004_5 Scraped.xlsx” in this GitHub repo.

+In any given year, the founders’ startup can either continue to grow, fold, or be acquired.
+If the startup folds or is acquired, the founder can either leave the startup space or go and re-found another startup.
+There simply was not enough data available to make generalizations on changes to the probability of re-founding following folding or acquisition, so both are treated equally.
+If a startup grows, the founder earns a reward as a salary and if the startup is acquired, the founder earns a reward of the total sale amount tempered by their expected ownership in the firm.
+This is more clearly explained here: https://docs.google.com/spreadsheets/d/1ikwLB-nFyGQSHjmcOnRyxr-vdu933h6bFaTlq89LicA/edit?usp=sharing.

+The model has a 7x revenue to valuation metric attached and on average expects founders to dilute equity by 20% every two years until year 8.
+The model assumes that a founders’ discount rate is 10% per year, given the higher risk associated with being in the startup sapce.
+Finally, the expected net worth of an average founder is ~$5,400,000.

+This is the plot of the Markov Chain: https://ibb.co/T0wfQkZ